 Hey.
-As an addition to my very successful post I – an artist I followed suggestions of many of you I decided to share detailed articles about each individual artwork I made – like my Story behind my Marilyn article.
-Here I present you more about my favorite style that is quite hard to explain = creeps.
+As an addition to my very successful post I – an artist I followed the suggestions of many of you I decided to share detailed articles about each individual artwork I made – like my Story behind my Marilyn article.
+Here I present to you more about my favorite style that is quite hard to explain = creeps.

 I tried to figure out why I do this so often and here is what I came up with = unlimited creativity.